The credit score CarMax looks for

 - Read the adverse action notice.
 It names the reasons, plus the bureau and score the lender used, so you know what to attack first.

 - Pull the report they used.
 Look for errors, outdated negatives, or high utilization you can fix quickly.
+Our comparison of AI credit repair tools shows which apps surface those problems automatically.

 - Lower your credit card balances.
 Utilization is one of the fastest-moving score factors.
 Paying down before your statements close can lift your number within a single cycle.